kawashirov/sky_affinity/README.md

 - Go to [Releases page](https://github.com/kawashirov/sky_affinity/releases) on the right
 - Download `sky_affinity.exe`
 - Press `Win+R`, type `shell:startup` and run it.
-- Your System Users' auto Startup folder should open
+- Your system users' auto Startup folder should open.
-- Put `sky_affinity.exe` into this folder (you might not see `.exe` part if file extensions are hidden by your explorer settings, but that's OK)
+- Put `sky_affinity.exe` into this folder (you might not see `.exe` part if file extensions are hidden by your explorer settings, but that's OK).
-- Next time you log into the system, `sky_affinity.exe` will start and run in background
+- Next and each other time you log into the system, `sky_affinity.exe` will start and run in background.
 - Run `sky_affinity.exe`, and it will run in background immediatly, no restart required.
 - A console window might flash for a moment, but that's OK.